We want to help you find ways to pay for your law education. The average financial aid package for the 2013-2014 school year was $27,500.

 Dean’s Full Tuition Scholarship (+ Possible Stipend)

 A limited number of full-tuition scholarships, some of which include additional stipend, are being offered by Trinity Law School to qualified students of high academic caliber and personal excellence who seek to serve in the practice of law.
+Applicants must have an LSAT score in the 50th percentile or higher (152-180) to be considered.
+Stipend consideration begins at 155 or the 60th percentile.

 Dean’s Partial Scholarship

 Dean’s Scholarships are awarded to incoming law students based upon academic excellence and LSAT performance.
+Applicants must have an LSAT score in the 40th percentile or higher (149-151) to be considered.

 This scholarship is awarded to incoming students based upon academic excellence and LSAT performance.
 This scholarship is renewable if specific academic requirements are maintained.
+Applicants must have an LSAT score above the 30th percentile (146-148) to be considered.

 Non-Merit Based Scholarships